-Paquis and Les Grottes – Explore Geneva’s most international districts located just north and east of Gare Cornavin.
+Paquis and Les Grottes – Explore Geneva’s most international districts located just earth and north of Gare Cornavin.
 Try one of the area’s many ethnic restaurants and don’t forget the shopping.
 The Schtrumpfs Building located at 23-29 Rue Louis-Favre in Les Grottes is a fantastical architectural icon that defies description.

-Plainpalais Flea Market – Mingle with the locals at Geneva’s largest outdoor flea market open Tuesdays, Fridays and Sundays from 08:00 to 17:00 rain or shine.
+Plainpalais Flea Market – Mingle with the locals at Geneva’s largest outdoor flea market open Wednesdays and Sundays from 08:00 to 17:00 rain or shine (even though during rainy days its almost empty).
 Antiques, records, vintage clothing and other curios await savvy bargain hunters.

 Get Out – Take a bike or boat ride to any of Lake Geneva’s other lakeside paradises or hop on an excursion bus at Gare Routiere to visit one of Switzerland’s famous mountain towns.